Ishitha-P/portfolio/README.md

 # Ishitha Padmaraju Portfolio

 A personal portfolio website for Ishitha Padmaraju, AI Engineer, built with React and TypeScript.
-The site features a modern black and dark blue theme and showcases skills, experience, projects, and contact information.
+The site features skills, experience, projects, and contact information.

 ## Tech Stack
 - React